rayandasoriya/100DaysOfCode/README.md

 ## Day 3
 Solved 2 coding problems from HackerRank using Java.
 The problems are based on different topics.

-1. The first problem is related to RegEx to remove the repeated words from a senetence.
+1. The first problem is related to RegEx to remove the repeated words from a sentence.
 Refer to Day3/Problem 1.pdf for more information regarding the problem.

-2. The second problem is related to XOR calculation.
-It should return the number of terms which are greater than the later numer and XOR calculated value.
+2. The second problem is related to the XOR calculation.
+It should return the number of terms which are greater than the later number and XOR calculated value.
 Refer to Day3/Problem 2.pdf for a detailed explanation.

 ## Day 4
 Solved 1 coding problem from HackerRank using Python.
 The problems are based arrays.

-1. The problem is related to sorting of an array to count the number of Fraudulent notifications.
+1. The problem is related to the sorting of an array to count the number of Fraudulent notifications.
 It was a challenging one.
 Refer to Day4/Problem 1.pdf for more information regarding the problem.

+## Day 5
+Solved 2 coding problems from HackerRank using Python and C++.
+The problems are based arrays.

+1. The problem is related to Anagrams which deals with finding all the possible substrings within a string which can form an anagram.
+Refer to Day5/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to Bribe in which we have to consider if the bribe giving is possible or chaotic.
+Refer to Day5/Problem 2.pdf for detailed information.